ethz-msrl/rosurgical/Readme.md

 Users should modify this file to reflect the specific topics and message types used in their telesurgical application.

+## Launch files
+- `start_server_localhost.launch`: Starts the server for testing `rosurgical` on a localhost.
+The test publishes a `std_msgs/Float32` and a `std_msgs/String` and registers them in the socket for transmission.
+- `start_client_localhost.launch`: Starts the client for testing `rosurgical` on a localhost.
+The test publishes a `std_msgs/Float32` and a `std_msgs/String` and registers them in the socket for transmission.
+- `start_server_internet.launch`: Starts the server for testing `rosurgical` in the network or public internet.
+The test publishes a `std_msgs/Float32` and a `std_msgs/String` and registers them in the socket for transmission.
+The HOSTNAME and PORT need to be configured accordingly.
+- `start_client_internet.launch`: Starts the client for testing `rosurgical` in the network or public internet.
+The test publishes a `std_msgs/Float32` and a `std_msgs/String` and registers them in the socket for transmission.
+The HOSTNAME and PORT need to be configured accordingly.

 ## Quickstart Guide
 ---
 ### Localhost